SerdaOzun/serdaozun.github.io/content/english/faq/_index.md

 As Oku is not subscription based I can not offer such a service.
 In addition some translators are better than others for specific languages.
 I recommend to open a browser with your favorite translator (google, deepl, yandex etc.) next to the oku window.
 Offline dictionaries are part of the roadmap.

+#### Does Oku have builtin content?

+No, you have to bring your own texts, articles, news, blogs or whatever you like to read.
+I never found content engaging that other people chose.
+Read what you want to read or would read in your native language as well.